XiaoLuLu06/HEEPstor/README.md

 Due to its modular design, HEEPstor respects the X-HEEP workflow.
 As such, you can follow [X-HEEP's getting started](https://x-heep.readthedocs.io/en/latest/GettingStarted/index.html) to set up the environment.

-In the rest of this section, we will go over the basic set-up and how to build and run HEEPstor applications, assuming you have at least set-up X-HEEP's `apt` packages, Conda environment, RISC-V compiler, Verilator and Verible.
+In the rest of this section, we will go over the basic set-up and how to build and run HEEPstor applications, assuming you have at least set up X-HEEP's `apt` packages, Conda environment, RISC-V compiler, Verilator and Verible.

 > [!WARNING]
 > All the `make` commands must be run inside X-HEEP's Conda environment.
 After installing the environment, you can activate it using `conda activate core-v-mini-mcu`.